 She has written for The Telegraph, SCOOP, BookTrust, and talked about her books and reading on Woman’s Hour, BBC Radio London, BBC Radio Scotland, BBC World Service, and to anyone who happens to be passing.
 She speaks regularly at schools and literary festivals, delivering talks and workshops drawing on twenty years’ experience in the publishing industry.

-Ele lives in Hampshire with her husband, two young daughters and lots of spiders and a stripy ginger cat that thinks he is a tiger.
+Ele lives in Hampshire with her husband, daughters, lots of spiders and a stripy ginger cat that thinks he is a tiger.